Mount Everest region Tibet

 The height of Mount Everest will continue to change due to the movement of the geographic plate as time goes on.
 Interestingly, although Mount Everest is the highest peak in the world, its peak is not the farthest point from the center of the earth.
 This particular point belongs to Chimborazo in South America.
 The great and majestic image of Mount Everest has always had a huge impact both locally and worldwide.

-Only by seeing Mount Everest with your own eyes can you understand the charm of this "Earth Highest Point".
-Although it is impossible for most people to spend a lot of money and time to climb to the top of the world, come to Everest Base Camp to feel the heroic posture of this mother earth.
+Only by seeing Mount Everest with your own eyes can you understand the charm of this "Earth's Highest Point".
+Although it is impossible for most people to spend a lot of money and time to climb to the top of the world, come to Everest Base Camp to feel the heroic posture of mother earth.

 Useful Travel Tips

-- The admission fee of E.B.C is 180 CNY / per person and half rate during the low season from November to April.
+- The admission fee of E.B.C. is 180 CNY / per person and half rate during the low season from November to April.

 - It is required to pay 120 CNY / per person for the round-way ticket of clean energy and environmental protection bus in the Mt Everest Scenic Area from 1 July 2019.